citlaliac/coin-boys/README.md

 It flips coins, duh.
 So you can live you coiney life.
 You have a question: Which path do I take?
 Which job do I accept?
 Do I get the Bee's or Chili's?
 Let the coin guide you.
 It's like the [Magic Conch](https://spongebob.fandom.com/wiki/Magic_Conch_shell), but real.

 ### Who can use it?
-Coin boys is an app for anyone looking to live the coin boys /lifestyle/.
+Coin boys is an app for anyone looking to live the coin boys *lifestyle*.
 This is not about your gender, it's about your LIFE.

 ### Okay I'm in, what's the mantra?
 Simple, "I live by the coin and die by the coin."